 The great difficulty here is maintaining impartiality and objectivity, especially when looking at trainers that can range from less than a hundred bucks all the way into the thousands.
 We address that through measures and perspectives.
 We've devised five reasonably objective performance measures, which are assigned weighted scores, to suss out the comparative performance of each trainer.
 But we also keep users and their requirements in mind, so in our evaluations, we're clear about each trainer's purpose and best use.
 So while a trainer might have a lower score, we might still highlight the trainer as ideal for a particular type of rider, like someone who won't be chasing marginal gains and wouldn't benefit from premium frills.

 Our testers Curtis Smith and Ryan Baham got their roles testing this gear because they're cycling freaks.
 They live and breathe the sport and all its accouterments.
 They spend most of the year in the saddle, planning how to be in the saddle when the weather's bad and how to be better in the saddle when spending time out of the saddle.
 They spend a ton of time riding and researching, and they've been doing it for years.

 Analysis and Test Results

-After hours of testing, the Kinetic Road Machine Control proved to cover most cyclists' needs in a bike trainer at a very competitive price.
-It has just enough smart features to keep us tuned into our workout at one of the lowest prices in this review.
+After hours of testing, the Kinetic Road Machine Control proved to cover most cyclists' needs in a tire drive bike trainer at a very competitive price.
+It has just enough smart control features to keep us tuned into our workout at a fraction of the price of the premium direct drive models.
 It's also simple to use and light enough to cart around wherever you'd like.
-However, if you want a taste of the top echelon of bike trainers these days, go for the Saris H3.
-It's a clear jump up in features and road feel from the tire drive models and isn't far behind the direct drive models in terms of performance, but it costs hundreds less.
+However, if you want a taste of the top echelon of bike trainers these days, go for the direct drive Saris H3.
+It's a clear jump in features and road feel from the tire drive models and isn't far behind the most expensive direct drive models in terms of performance, but it costs hundreds less.